ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/custom-buckets.md

 Data scoring and bucketing is used by visualisations to attribute colour and score values to data in order to visualise performance, status, compliance, or quantative data.

-Visualisations that use buckets are:
+Visualisations that use scoring and bucketing are:
 - [Matrix timeseries](/dashboards/visualisations/matrix-timeseries)
 - [Scorecard](/dashboards/visualisations/scorecard)
 - [Scorecard group](/dashboards/visualisations/scorecard-group)